 Being a good neighbour

-The Council frequently receives complaints about noise from loud music or TVs, DIY, dogs barking, car repairs, intruder alarms and sometimes about household appliances or musical instrument practice.
+We frequently get complaints about noise from loud music or TVs, DIY, dogs barking, car repairs, intruder alarms and sometimes about household appliances or musical instrument practice.
 The best advice is to use common sense and try to be considerate of your neighbours.

 Top tips to prevent noise nuisance